sapegin/obsidian-title-sync/Readme.md

 # Title Sync Obsidian plugin

-[Obsidian](https://obsidian.md) plugin that synchronies title in Markdown when file is renamed.
+[Obsidian](https://obsidian.md) plugin that updates first-level heading in Markdown when file is renamed

 [![Washing your code.
 A book on clean code for frontend developers](https://sapegin.me/images/washing-code-github.jpg)](https://sapegin.me/book/)